alvaroloes/enumer/README.md

 The usage of Enumer is the same as Stringer, so you can refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer) for more information.

-There is only one flag added: `noJSON`.
-If this flag is set to true (i.e. `enumer -type=Pill -noJSON`), the JSON related methods won't be generated.
+There are two flags added: `noJSON` and `sql`.
+If the noJSON flag is set to true (i.e. `enumer -type=Pill -noJSON`), the JSON related methods won't be generated.
+And if the sql flag is set to true, the Scanner and Valuer interface will be implemented to seamlessly use the enum in a database model.

-## Additional functions of this fork
-This fork additionally implements the Scanner and Valuer interface to use a enum seamlessly in a database model.

 ## Inspiring projects
 * [Stringer](https://godoc.org/golang.org/x/tools/cmd/stringer)